 The primary goal of the analysis of NAEP data is to summarize the performance of groups of students.
 NAEP analysis consists of several steps.

 classical test statistics.
-The purpose of initial analysis activities is threefold.
-First, initial activities verify the accuracy of the data and data files used in the analysis.
-Second, they provide the first indication of aspects of the data and analysis that require special consideration and attention.
-Finally, the initial item analysis provides starting values for use in the scaling process.
+The purpose of initial activities is threefold.
+First, initial activities verify the accuracy of the data used in the analysis.
+Second, they provide the first indication of aspects of the data and analysis that will require special consideration and attention.
+Finally, the initial classical item analysis provides starting values for use in the scaling process.
 Some of these activities are conducted without student weights or with preliminary student weights, but final student weights are used whenever possible.

 scale score distributions are estimated for groups of students.
 When the score scales are created, parameters describing the item response characteristics are estimated.
-In years in which state assessments take place, the same score scales are used for both national and state assessment results.
+For years in which state assessments take place, the same score scales are used for both national and state assessment results.
 Because NAEP is not designed to report individual test scores, it produces estimates of scale score distributions for groups of students.
-The resulting scale score distributions describing student performance are transformed to a NAEP reporting scale, and summary statistics of the scale scores are estimated.
+The resulting scale score distributions describing student performance are transformed to a NAEP reporting scale, and summary statistics of the scale scores are produced.
 Statistical tests are used to make inferences about the comparisons of results for different groups of students or for different assessment years.
-Finally NAEP scale score distributions are described via National Assessment Governing Board achievement levels and/or item mapping procedures.
-Subjects for which the Board has established achievement levels include civics,
+Finally, NAEP scale score distributions are described via National Assessment Governing Board achievement levels and item mapping procedures.
+Subjects for which the Governing Board has established achievement levels include civics,

 Separate analysis plans are developed for each NAEP special study and for long-term trend assessments.
 Often these plans include all of the steps described above.
 For more information, see an

 overview of NAEP assessment designs.